jappeace/jappeaceApplication/content/mtl.md

 ```

 The code is perfect.
-Y'know it may miss some things you'd expect from your regular
+Y'know, it misses some things you'd expect from your regular
 logging library such as code positions, time stamping, etc.
 But that's why it's called `macGyverLog` and not `kitchenSinkLog`.
 And if we did some introspection we may find our code